 General comments:

-This section relates to annual submission of information for individual entities, ring fenced-funds, matching adjustment portfolios and remaining part.
+This section relates to annual submission of information for individual entities, ring fenced-funds and remaining part.

-Template SR.26.05.01 has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
-However, where an RFF/MAP includes a MAP/RFF embedded, the fund should be treated as different funds.
-This template shall be reported for all sub-funds of a material RFF/MAP as identified in the second table of S.01.03.
+Template SR.26.05.01 has to be filled in for each ring-fenced fund (RFF) and for the remaining part.
+However, where a RFF includes a RFF embedded, the fund should be treated as different funds.
+This template shall be reported for all sub-funds of a material RFF as identified in the second table of S.01.03.

 All values shall be reported net of reinsurance and other risk mitigating techniques.